MicrosoftDocs/cpp-docs/docs/linux/deploy-run-and-debug-your-linux-project.md

 There are several ways to interact with and debug your Linux project.

-* Debug using traditional Visual Studio features, such as breakpoints, watch windows, and hovering over a variable, so you may debug as you normally would in other project types.
+* Debug using traditional Visual Studio features, such as breakpoints, watch windows, and hovering over a variable.
+Using these methods, you may debug as you normally would for other project types.
-* View output from the target computer in a special Linux Console window, which you can also use to send input to the target computer.
+* View output from the target computer in a special Linux Console window.
+You can also use the console to send input to the target computer.

 ## Debug your Linux project